 Although the effects of poverty are numerous and diverse, many of them, like homelessness, a lack of access to healthcare, and poor salaries, are regularly discussed in public.
-However, a number go largely unnoticed.
-Among these is a problem with food insecurity alone.

 Food insecurity is one of the most significant nutrition-related public health challenges in the U.S. because of its prevalence and several documented negative health effects.